felixblaschke/simple_animations/doc/no_supercharged/timeline_tween/extrapolation_ns.dart.md

 ## What is Supercharged?

-Supercharged is a package we created along Simple Animations.

-I provides **extension methods** to simplify certain scenarios even further.
+It provides **extension methods** to simplify certain scenarios even further.
 Have a look:

 ```dart
 // Tweens